Burden in Henselian Valued Fields: Preliminaries

-As a corollary, for $n<\omega$, we have $\kappa_{inp}^n(T) \leq (\kappa_{inp}^1(T))^n$ and then $\kappa_{inp}^n(T)=\kappa_{inp}^1(T)=\bdn(T)$ as soon as one of these cardinal is infinite.
+As a corollary, for $n<\omega$, we have $\kappa_{inp}^n(T)+1 \leq (\kappa_{inp}^1(T)+1)^n$ and then $\kappa_{inp}^n(T)=\kappa_{inp}^1(T)=\bdn(T)$ as soon as one of these cardinal is infinite.

-The reader might be more familiar with the notion of dp-rank of a theory $T$, usually denoted by $\text{dp-rank}(T)$.
-It admits as well a similar definition in term of depth of \emph{ict-pattern} and it has been showed that a theory $T$ is NIP if and only if the depth of $ict$-pattern is bounded by some cardinal.
-In this paper, the reader only need to know that the notions of $\text{dp-rank}$ and burden coincide in NIP theories. \begin{fact}[{\cite[Proposition 10]{Adl07}}] Let $T$ be an NIP theory, and $p(x)$ a partial type.
+If the reader knows the notion of dp-rank of a theory $T$, usually denoted by $\text{dp-rank}(T)$, let us say the following: it admits as well a similar definition in term of depth of \emph{ict-patterns} and it has been showed that a theory $T$ is NIP if and only if the depth of $ict$-pattern is bounded by some cardinal.
+In this paper, the reader only needs to know that the notions of $\text{dp-rank}$ and burden coincide in NIP theories.
+If they are not familiar with the notion of $\text{dp-rank}$, they may take it as a definition. \begin{fact}[{\cite[Proposition 10]{Adl07}}] Let $T$ be an NIP theory, and $p(x)$ a partial type.
 Then $\text{dp-rank}(p(x))=\bdn(p(x))$. \end{fact} The previous fact is only stated with partial type $p(x)=\{x=x\}$, but the proof is the same.

 \begin{example} \begin{itemize}